mtumilowicz/scala-cats-free-monad-workshop/README.md

     ```
 * free monad = represent program as data
     * `Free[F, A]`
         * Free = program
         * F - algebra of the program (language)
             * you can go through cases one by one and, and say: program can this
             * easier to transform, compose, reason about
         * A - value produced by the program
 * allows us to separate the structure of the computation from its interpreter
     * different interpretation depending on context (live vs tests)
 * pros
     * we can pattern-match on the programs (which are values) to transform & optimize them
     * interpretation is deferred until an interpreter is provided
-* trouble with monads
+* digression: trouble with monads
     * `def flatMap[A, B](fa: F[A])(f: A => F[B]): F[B]`
         * sequential computation: a program can depend on a value produced by previous program
         * fa - first program